You want smart political talk without the meltdowns?

 When the enemy says he fights you because he doesn't like your iPhone, believe him.

-When the enemy says he fights you because you watch the wrong TV show, believe him we have created these mental models that get us off of doing that and it's perverted our entire national security process.
+We have created these mental models that get us off of doing that, and it's perverted our entire national security process.

 Is that correct?

-Well I think it's only correct.
+Well, I think it's only correct.

 And that's the idea that so long as you don't have a strategy to fight your war, you can't win it.